Maintenance of Status

 Documentation Required:

-Final Degree Requirement Completed at Georgia State:
+Final Degree Requirement Completed at Georgia State University:

-Additional requirements for Graduate Students:
+Additional Requirements for Graduate Students:

 Graduate students seeking concurrent enrollment must provide written approval from the academic advisor or professor in their major department.
-The approval must state that classes taken as concurrent enrollment will transfer back to Georgia State and count towards your intended degree.
+The approval must state that classes taken as concurrent enrollment will transfer back to Georgia State University and count towards your intended degree.

 The Access and Accommodations Center (AACE)

-At Georgia State, international students and domestic students receive access to the same services and resources to support access and accommodations.
-The Access and Accommodations Center serves students with:
+At Georgia State University, international students and domestic students receive access to the same services and resources to support access and accommodations.
+The Access and Accommodations Center serves students with physical, learning, sensory, psychological disabilities that substantially alter a major life activity.

-disabilities that substantially alter a major life activity.
 Examples of major life activities include, but are not limited to:

 - walking